Multiple people injured as car drives into protesters in New York City | CBC News

 Multiple people injured as car drives into protesters in New York City

-Officials say 6 taken to hospital, injuries do not appear to be life-threatening
+Six people were taken to hospital and their injuries do not appear to be life-threatening, officials said

 Several people were injured when a car drove into a street protest in midtown Manhattan on Friday, the New York City Police Department said.

-Witnesses told reporters on the scene that the protest march was passing through the intersection of 39th Street and Third Avenue at around 4 p.m.
-ET when the car drove into the crowd.
+The protest march was passing through the intersection of 39th Street and Third Avenue at around 4 p.m. when the car went through, said Tom Ella, who was there documenting the demonstration.

-The New York Fire Department says six people were taken by ambulance to local hospitals.
+The New York Fire Department said six people were taken by ambulance to local hospitals.
 Police and fire officials said the injuries didn't appear to be life-threatening.

-Police said they driver, a woman, remained at the scene and was being questioned.
-They said no arrest had been made.
+Police said the driver, a woman, was stopped near the area.
+She was taken into custody and was being questioned.
+It wasn't clear if she would face charges.

-The circumstances of what caused the car to go into the protest were unclear.
-Pictures and video taken of the incident showed that the car's windshield had been smashed.

 A participant in the protest, Sofia Vickerman of Denver, Colo., said that when the car hit the crowd it tossed people and a bicycle in the air.

+"I hear people screaming in the front, I look behind me, the woman is plowing through," she said.
+"I see bodies flying."

-She said the march had begun in Times Square and was aimed at drawing attention to an ongoing hunger strike by immigration detainees at a jail in New Jersey.
+She said the march started in Times Square and the aim was to draw attention to an ongoing hunger strike by immigration detainees at a jail in New Jersey.

-Images posted online showed a heavy police presence as authorities blocked off the area, and one person being loaded onto a stretcher.